 Community Safety Partnerships have at their core five responsible authorities which have a legal duty to work together to deal with crime, anti-social behaviour, substance misuse, environmental crime and issues around re-offending.
 The Responsible Authorities are responsible for ensuring that the CSP has a Community Safety Plan in place setting out priorities and main areas of action.

 - Durham Constabulary

 - Durham and Darlington Fire and Rescue Service

 In Darlington in addition to the above organisations the CSP brings together a range of partners from the public, private and voluntary sectors who are all engaged in activities which contribute towards making Darlington a safe place in which to live and work.

-The CSP produces a Community Safety Plan which sets out its key priorities and actions to address crime and anti-social behaviour in the town and would like to ask for your help with this.
+The CSP produces a Community Safety Plan which sets out its main priorities and actions to address crime and anti-social behaviour in the town and would like to ask for your help with this.

 How you can get involved